payspec/payspec-contract/README.md

     let newInvoiceData = {
       description: 'assetXname', //can be anything
       nonce: 2, //randomly generated number
-      token: fixedSupplyToken.options.address,  //contract address of token for payment
+      token: 0xb6...,  //contract address of token for payment
       amountDue: 100,   //raw amount of token to pay this invoice
-      payTo: sellerAddress,
+      payTo: 0x...., //sellerAddress
-      feeAddresses: [ feeAccount ],  //addresses of any third parties that should take a % fee for this transaction, like a website this invoice flows through  (optional)
+      feeAddresses: [ 0x... ],  //addresses of any third parties that should take a % fee for this transaction, like a website this invoice flows through  (optional)
       feePercents: [ 2 ], //fee amounts of feeAddresses
       expiresAt: 0    //block number that this invoice will expire on (0 for never expire) }